“[At Swim-Two-Birds is] just the book to give to your sister, if she is a dirty, boozey girl.” – Dylan Thomas on Flann O’Brien’s masterpiece

 The man was ingenious and learned like Jim Joyce and like Sam Beckett gave the reader a sweet dose of hopelessness but unlike either of these worthies did not arrive at what we might call artistic resolution.
 His novels begin with a swoop and a song but end in an uncomfortable murk and with an air of impatience.

 Born Brian Ó Nualláin in 1911, he wrote under a couple of different names.
-Myles na gCopaleen was the name he used for his satirical columns in The Irish Times (all of these have now been collected), and Flann O’Brien was used for his novels.
-He wrote poetry, essays, op-ed columns, books, short stories, and liked to play around with all of those pseudonyms.
-He would write complaining letters to The Irish Times about an op-ed column HE had written under another name.
-Hysterical.
-He was a member of the Irish Civil Service so his more inflammatory pieces could have gotten him into trouble.
-He rarely used his real name.
+Myles na gCopaleen was the name he used for his satirical columns in The Irish Times, and Flann O’Brien was used for his novels.
+He wrote poetry, essays, op-ed columns, books, short stories, playing around with pseudonyms.
+He would write complaining letters to The Irish Times about an op-ed column HE wrote under another name.
+Hysterical!
+He was a member of the Irish Civil Service so he rarely used his own name.
+His inflammatory pieces could have gotten him into trouble.
 Everyone knew that Flann/Brian/Myles were the same man.
-But it was a game being played, a performance-art cloud of plausible deniability, which set the writer free.
-Recently, Roy Blount, Jr. said, “It’s a rare writer who deserves to be compared to himself favorably.”
+But it was a game being played, a performance-art cloud of plausible deniability.

-He went to UCD, and immediately threw himself into the writing scene there.
-He and his friends created a magazine called Blather, devoted to satire and humor, and they declared that it was “The Only Paper Exclusively Dedicated to Clay-Pigeon Shooting in Ireland”.
+He went to UCD (because it was Joyce’s alma mater) and immediately threw himself into the writing scene.
+He and his friends created a magazine called Blather, devoted to satire and humor.
+They declared it was “The Only Paper Exclusively Dedicated to Clay-Pigeon Shooting in Ireland”.

 Here is the Editor’s note to the first edition of Blather.
-We can assume this is the voice of Flann:
+We can assume this is Flann’s voice:

 Blather is here.
 As we advance to make our bow, you will look in vain for signs of servility or of any evidence of a desire to please.
 We are an arrogant and depraved body of men.
 We are as proud as bantams and as vain as peacocks.